RetroPie/RetroPie-Docs/docs/CHD-files.md

 ### Creating CHDs from CD-ROMs

 `CHD` files can be created using the `chdman` program, developed by the [MAME project](https://mamedev.org).
-It is a commmand line application and creating a `.chd` file from an existing `.cue` is performed by running:
+It is a command line application and creating a `.chd` file from an existing `.cue` is performed by running:

 ```shell
 chdman createcd -i <game.cue> -o <game.chd>